fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

   2. Run and complete the instructions in the `fleetctl setup scep` set of commands
   3. Set the ENV["FLEET_APPLE_MDM_ENABLE"]=1 in your fleet server

-For more information on how to change your environment variables in Fleet, visit TODO
+For more information on how to change your environment variables in Fleet, visit https://fleetdm.com/docs/deploying/configuration#options
 ```

 ## APNS